SOM-Research/Impromptu/developer's_guide.md

 # Project Structure

-The main folders that are important to the developtment of the application are:
+The main folders that are important to the development of the application are:

 - `__test__`, where are **located the unitary tests**.
 It is hidden.
 For more information, see the [Testing](#testing) section.
 - `.vscode` Here are the json files that defines how the **vscode expansion** would behave, and the **debug options**.